moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 Please note that there are additional setting items in settings section "Cron synchronization script" compared to the Moodle core LDAP authentication method:

 1. Setting "Removed ext user" has an additional option called "Suspend internal and fully delete internal after grace period".
-If you select this option, the synchronization script will suspend users which have disappeared in LDAP for a configurable amount of days and delete them only after this grace period.
+If you select this option, the synchronization task will suspend users which have disappeared in LDAP for a configurable amount of days and delete them only after this grace period.
 If the user reappears in LDAP within the grace period, his Moodle account is revived and he can login again into Moodle as he did before.

 2. Setting "Fully deleting grace period": With this setting (Default: 10 days), you can control the length of the grace period until a user account is fully deleted after it has disappeared from LDAP.

-3. Setting "Add new users": With this setting (Default: yes), you can prevent the synchronization script from creating Moodle accounts for all LDAP users if they have never logged into Moodle before.
+3. Setting "Add new users": With this setting (Default: yes), you can prevent the synchronization task from creating Moodle accounts for all LDAP users if they have never logged into Moodle before.

 After configuring the LDAP SyncPlus authentication method, you should activate the plugin on admin page /admin/settings.php?section=manageauths so that users can be authenticated with this authentication method.
 Afterwars, you can deactivate the Moodle core LDAP authentication method as it is not needed anymore actively.